National Archives of Australia

 Record disposal practices

 Section 25 of the Archives Act requires the Director-General to provide the Council with a statement setting out the practices relating to the disposal of Commonwealth records.
-At each Council meeting the Archives also provides information on records authorities issued to Australian Government entities.
-During 2015–16 a total of 27 records authorities were issued.
+At each Council meeting the National Archives also provides information on records authorities issued to Australian Government entities.
+During 2017–18 the National Archives issued 24 instruments under the Archives Act 1983, including records authorities developed in consultation with individual entities.

 Special access to official records

 Section 56(2) of the Archives Act provides that an individual may be granted access to Commonwealth records not available for public access.
-This includes records not yet in the open access period and records assessed as being exempt from public access.
-Applications for special access are made directly to the entities who control the particular records.
-Decisions on whether to grant access are the responsibility of these entities.
-Special access arrangements have been in place since 1988 to help entities make decisions about records that are subject to an application for special access.
+This includes records not yet in the open period and records assessed as being exempt from public access.
+Applications to access closed period or exempt records are made directly to the agencies responsible for controlling them.
+Decisions on whether to grant access are the responsibility of these agencies.
+Special access arrangements have been in place since 1988 to help agencies make decisions about records that are subject to an application for special access.

 Financial information and secretariat services

-The Council’s operation is funded from the Archives’ budget appropriation (Table 1).
-Major expenditure items consisted of members’ remuneration, travel allowances and airfares to attend Council and associated meetings.
-In addition to direct financial support the Archives also provides secretariat and administrative services to the Council.
+The Council's operation is funded from the National Archives' budget appropriation (Table 16).
+Major expenditure items consisted of members' remuneration, travel allowances and airfares to attend Council and other associated meetings.
+In addition to direct financial support, the National Archives also provides secretariat and administrative services to the Council.